aravindavk/aravindavk.github.com_archive/content/blogs/0105-introducing-gdash.rst

 :author: Aravinda VK
 :date: 2014-12-04
 :tags: glusterfs,tools,glusterfsblog
-:summary: gdash is a super-young project, which shows gluster volume information about local, remote clusters.
+:summary: gdash is a super-young project, which shows GlusterFS volume information about local, remote clusters.

-gdash is a super-young project, which shows gluster volume information about local, remote clusters.
-This app is based on gluster's capability of executing :code:`gluster volume info` and :code:`gluster volume status` commands for a remote server using ``--remote-host`` option.
+gdash is a super-young project, which shows GlusterFS volume information about local, remote clusters.
+This app is based on GlusterFS's capability of executing :code:`gluster volume info` and :code:`gluster volume status` commands for a remote server using ``--remote-host`` option.

 If you can run :code:`gluster volume info --remote-host=<HOST_NAME>`, then you can monitor that cluster using gdash.
 Make sure you allow to access glusterd port(24007) for the machine where you will run gdash.